adejumobiesther/Final_Project_in_She_Code_Africa/README.md

 - Jupyter notebook was used for this project

 ## File Description
-- This project contains the exploratory and predictive analysis of suicide rate from 1985 to 2016.
+- This project contains the exploratory analysis of suicide rate.

 ## Explanatory Analysis
 - The explanatory analysis of this project can be read on medium via this [link](https://medium.com/@aesther661/socioeconomic-influence-on-suicide-rate-b2bde455bcf0?sk=8a6b22bb1b9f1023ff828ec844635755).